How To Be Stress-Free And Self-Employed: 5 Lessons I Learned About Being My Own Best Boss

 When I ran the numbers including travel time, and subtracted my Uber rides from my pay, I might as well have been paying to work.

 I learned to calculate the true value of every opportunity with travel time.
-I would also come wider the promotional/marketing value of the opportunity (could this lead to more business in some way).
+I would also consider the wider the promotional/marketing value of the opportunity (could this lead to more business in some way).

 And finally, I’d think about how much I actually liked the job.
 Didn’t it cause me stress or make me happy?
 Was it fulfilling?
 Was I learning and growing because of it?